Definition/General

 Introduction:

--Plasma cell mastitis is a benign inflammatory condition of the breast characterized by a prominent plasma cell infiltrate in the periductal stroma
+Plasma cell mastitis is a benign inflammatory condition of the breast characterized by a prominent plasma cell infiltrate in the periductal stroma

--It is considered a form of chronic mastitis and is often associated with duct ectasia.
+It is considered a form of chronic mastitis and is often associated with duct ectasia.

-Origin: It is thought to be a reaction to the contents of dilated ducts (duct ectasia).
+It is thought to be a reaction to the contents of dilated ducts (duct ectasia).

-Classification: It is a subtype of chronic mastitis.
+It is a subtype of chronic mastitis.

-Epidemiology: It is most common in middle-aged and older women.
+It is most common in middle-aged and older women.

 Clinical Features